 What is WebRTC?

 WebRTC (Web Real-Time Communication) is an open-source technology that enables real-time communication and data exchange across different browsers and devices.
-It enables the transmission of sound, video, and data via the internet.
-It is a protocol that allows two browsers to communicate in real time.
+It enables the transmission of sound, video, and data via the Internet.
+It is a protocol that allows two browsers to communicate in real-time.

-WebRTC enabled remote peer-to-peer connection by voice and video chats make corporate and cultural functioning simpler being distant too.
+WebRTC enabled remote peer-to-peer connection by voice and video chats making corporate and cultural functioning simpler being distant too.
 It has been one of the most important tools for communication and data sharing currently.
 Have you ever wondered how virtual interactions function with the help of WebRTC?
 Let’s understand.

 How does WebRTC work?

-WebRTC embeds communications technologies into web browsers by utilising JavaScript, APIs, and Hypertext Markup Language.
+WebRTC embeds communications technologies into web browsers by utilizing JavaScript, APIs, and Hypertext Markup Language.
 It is intended to make audio, video, and data communication across browsers simple and straightforward.
 WebRTC is compatible with the majority of popular web browsers.

 A) Media Stream in WebRTC